 - Try to maintain a state of mental homeostasis.
 For the first couple of weeks, I found this to be very difficult.
 Video games and social media became very addictive and began taking time away from my daily tasks.
 I came across a YouTube video, How I Tricked My Brain To Like Doing Hard Things (Dopamine Detox).
 It made complete sense and I found it to be very beneficial.
 I refrain from playing a lot of video games and whenever I’m focusing on anything work-related, my phone is on airplane mode.

 - Plan my day accordingly.
 I set out to complete specific tasks every day.
 My schedule is flexible so I don’t reserve a time slot to get everything done.
 If I feel I need a break, I try to take care of what’s currently on my plate and check back in later that evening.
 I find taking a cold shower before changing gears back into work mode helps with my concentration.

 - Music is key.
 Ensuring I have a playlist, band, or genre that helps me focus is imperative.
 As I sit here writing this blog, I’m listening to Ventura by City of the Sun.
 Great band; I highly recommend checking them out.

 - Avoid Technology.
 I’m in front of a screen for ~8 hours of my day.
-Once I wrap up with work, it’s easy to sit on the couch and watch a movie, binge watch a series on Netflix, or go on my phone.
+Once I finish work, it’s easy to sit on the couch and watch a movie, binge-watch a series on Netflix, or go on my phone.
 Instead, though, I’ve been taking this time to read (currently on The Alchemist, The Fifth Agreement, and The Way of Zen), take my trash panda for a walk, exercise, and meditate.
 This allows me to reset and prepare myself for the next day.